AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-planning/manage-resource-planner-d.md

    1. Click **Save**.&nbsp;*
    * ```(this will have to be changed when the full functionality is out and they actually click Done to move the hours).```

-  ## Understanding User Availability in the Resource Planner
+  ## Understanding User Availability in the Resource Planner {#understanding-user-availability-in-the-resource-planner}

   The second function of the Resource Planner is to understand the difference between the Available and Planned Hours or FTE for your resources.